Self-Portrait Painting Marie Antoinette

 Self-Portrait Painting Marie Antoinette is an oil-on-canvas painting by Élisabeth Vigée Le Brun from 1790.
 It is held in the collection of the Uffizi in Florence.
-The painting shows Le Brun in a black silk robe with a red sash, pausing mid-brushstroke before an outlined image, blending Rococo elegance with Neoclassical clarity.
-It is held in the collection of the Uffizi, in Florence.
+The painting shows Le Brun in a black silk robe with a red sash, pausing mid-brushstroke before an outlined image.
 Le Brun painted the work in Rome after fleeing France to escape the French Revolution in 1789.
 She conceived the work as a demonstration of her support for the French Queen.
 She intended to give the work to the Grand Duke of Tuscany for the gallery that he maintained of artists' self-portraits.